react-native-picker/picker/README.md

 <summary>Windows (expand for details)</summary>

 #### Windows
-Usage in Windows requires the following extra steps:
+Usage in Windows without autolinking requires the following extra steps:

 ##### Add the `ReactNativePicker` project to your solution.